g1910/HyperNetworks/README.md

 (Please cite this repository if you use any of the code/diagrams here, Thanks! 😊😊)

-Please use the following BibTeX entry:
+To cite, please use the following BibTeX entry:

 ```
 @article{gaurav2018hypernetsgithub,